-H.R.
-496 (Coffman, D-Idaho) and S 218 (Graham, R-South Carolina) BRIDGE ACT
+HR 496 (Coffman, D-Idaho) and S. 218 (Graham, R-South Carolina) BRIDGE ACT

-H.R.
-496 and S 218 offer legal protection for undocumented immigrants brought into the country as children, to address the potential changes if President Obama's executive order is rescinded.
+Both of these bills offer legal protection for undocumented immigrants brought into the country as children to address the potential changes if President Obama's executive order is rescinded.
 These bills provide 3 years of "provisional protected status" to DACA recipients and allow undocumented immigrants who are DACA-eligible to apply for the temporary protected status if they pay a fee and undergo a background check.

-H.R.
-245 (Cook R-California) Veterans' Education Equity Act
+HR 245 (Cook R-California) Veterans' Education Equity Act.

-H.R.
-245 changes the way the Department of Veteran's Affairs calculates the basic allowance for housing (BAH) stipend provided by the Post-9/11 GI Bill.
+HR 245 changes the way the Department of Veteran's Affairs calculates the basic allowance for housing (BAH) stipend provided by the Post-9/11 GI Bill.
 Currently, the amount is based on the zip code where the department certified the college.
 This is not always the same zip code that a student attends classes in; creating a discrepancy between what a student needs to pay for housing and what they receive in their housing stipend.
 HR 245 changes the calculation to use the zip code where a student attends classes.
 Rep. Mark Takano (D-California) is a co-sponsor.

-H.R.
-813 (Linda Sanchez D-California) All-Year ACCESS Act
+H.R.813 (Linda Sanchez D-California) - All-Year ACCESS Act

-H.R.
-813 amends title IV (Student Assistance) of the Higher Education Act of 1965 to increase the number of Pell Grants an eligible student may receive in a single award year from one to two (i.e., it restores year-round Pell Grants).
+This bill amends title IV (Student Assistance) of the Higher Education Act of 1965 to increase the number of Pell Grants an eligible student may receive in a single award year from one to two (i.e., it restores year-round Pell Grants).
 A student's total amount of Pell Grants must not exceed 150% of the maximum Pell Grant for that award year.
 In addition, any period during which a student receives an additional Pell Grant counts toward that student's lifetime Pell Grant eligibility period.